 Disadvantages of Streptavidin

-Streptavidin has several disadvantages or issues that limit its use in some applications:
+this protein has several disadvantages or issues that limit its use in some applications:

 - High Cost: Streptavidin is often expensive to produce and purchase, making it a less desirable choice for some applications compared to the Avidin derivatives.

 - Immune Responses: It is an external protein and can sometimes trigger an immune response in some individuals.
 This could lead to potential allergic reactions.

 - Non-Specific Binding: It has a strong affinity for biotin, but it can also bind to other molecules with similar chemical structures.
 This leads to non-specific binding and potentially false positive results.
 Neutralite Avidin addresses those issues with a lower pI.

 - Limited Stability: Streptavidin is susceptible to denaturation and degradation.
 It limits its stability and efficacy in specific applications, especially under harsh conditions or high temperatures. e-proteins has conducted an R&D program to improve the stability of its derivatives at higher temperatures.

 - Limited Reusability: It has limited reuse, as repeated use can result in loss of activity or reduced specificity.

 - Streptavidin has a high degree of non-specific binding compared to Neutralite Avidin, which has the lowest non-specific binding.